Whooping cough vaccination in pregnancy

 No. The whooping cough vaccine is not a "live" vaccine.
 This means it doesn't contain whooping cough (or polio, diphtheria or tetanus), and can't cause whooping cough in you, or in your baby.

-Will my baby still need to be vaccinated against whooping cough at two months if I've had the vaccine while pregnant?
+Will my baby still need to be vaccinated at two months if I've had the vaccine while pregnant?

 Can I have the whooping cough vaccine at the same time as the flu jab?

 Yes, you can have the whooping cough vaccine when you get the flu vaccine, but do not delay your flu jab so that you can have both at the same time.